 Comoros: East Africa archipelago paradise

 The Comoros is officially the Union of the Comoros, an archipelago in the Indian Ocean at the northern end of the Mozambique Channel off the eastern coast of Africa.
 It shares maritime borders with Madagascar and Mayotte to the southeast, Tanzania to the northwest, Mozam- bique to the west, and the Seychelles to the northeast.
 The capital and largest city is Moroni.

-At 719 square miles, excluding the contested island of Mayotte, the Comoros is the fourth-smal lest African nation by area.
-The population, excluding Mayotte, is 899,932 as of February 2022.
+At 719 square miles, excluding the contested island of Mayotte, Comoros is the fourth-smallest African nation by area.
+The population, excluding Mayotte, is 909,315 as of February 2022.
+Moroni is the largest city in the Comoros boasting a population of 42,872.
 As a nation formed at a crossroads of different civilizations, the archipelago is noted for its diverse culture and history.

 The sovereign state consists of three major islands and numerous smaller islands, all within the volcanic Comoro Islands.
 The major islands are commonly known by their French names: northwesternmost Grande Comore (Ngazidja), Mohéli (Mwali), and Anjouan (Ndzuani).
 The nation also claims a fourth major island, southeasternmost Mayotte (Maore), although Mayotte voted against independence from France in 1974.
 Since that referendum Mayotte has never been administered by an independent Comoros government, and continues to be administered by France as an overseas department.
 France vetoed UN Security Council resolutions that would affirm Comorian sovereignty over the island.